 Petitioning the Court for Authorization to Issue Bond Certificates

 Authorization of bond certificate guarantors in the Circuit Court of Cook County occurs annually on the last day of July.
-The next authorization period is August 1, 2024, through July 31, 2025.
-The hearing for that authorization period will be held on Tuesday, July 30, 2024, at 9:30 a.m. in the Daley Center.
+The next authorization period is August 1, 2025, through July 31, 2026.

 Any automobile club, association, trade union, surety or insurance company that is requesting authority to issue bond certificates to their members and to act as guarantors on bond certificates issued in the Circuit Court of Cook County must comply with the following procedures:

-1. Petitions requesting authorization to issue bond certificates and act as guarantors on bonds in the Circuit Court of Cook County must be filed between July 1, 2024, and July 15, 2024, in the Office of the Clerk of the Circuit Court of Cook County, Room 801, Surety Desk, Richard J. Daley Center, 50 West Washington Street, Chicago, Illinois 60602 which is open Monday-Friday, 8:30 a.m. to 4:30 p.m.
+1. Petitions requesting authorization to issue bond certificates and act as guarantors on bonds in the Circuit Court of Cook County must be filed between July 1, 2025, and July 14, 2025, in the Office of the Clerk of the Circuit Court of Cook County, Room 801, Surety Desk, Richard J. Daley Center, which is open Monday-Friday, 8:30 a.m. to 4:30 p.m., except on legal court holidays.

 In order to obtain authorization to issue bond certificates and to act as guarantors on bond certificates issued in the Circuit Court of Cook County, the automobile club, association, trade union, surety or insurance company that is requesting authority must file a verified petition requesting authorization in the manner and form detailed in Bonds-Sureties, Part 9 of the Rules of the Circuit Court of Cook County.